karma-runner/karma/docs/config/01-configuration-file.md

 **Description:** Timeout for capturing a browser (in ms).

-If any browser does not get captured within the timeout, Testacular will kill it and try to launch it again.
-After three attempts to capture it, Testacular will give up.
+If any browser does not get captured within the timeout, Karma will kill it and try to launch it again.
+After three attempts to capture it, Karma will give up.

 ## colors